linode/docs/docs/guides/development/concepts/differences-between-graph-and-relational-databases/index.md

 ## When to Use A Graph Database vs. A Relational Database: Use Cases

-There are three metrics to consider when you decide which type of database to use:
+There are a few metrics to consider when you decide which type of database to use:

 - If your data is better represented by many-to-many relationships (such as a class enrollment database that includes tables for Students, Enrollment, and Classes and the relationships between those tables are predefined and dependent on one another) you should use a relational database.
-If the relationships between data change often (such as with a recommendation engine where data is constantly changing) you should use a graph database.
+- If the relationships between data change often (such as with a recommendation engine where data is constantly changing) you should use a graph database.
 - If data has an unstructured relationship (such as fraud detection, where data must be highly connected and flexible) you should use a graph database.

 If you answer yes to the above, consider a graph database.
 If the answer is no, then a relational database might be best suited for your use case.
 It's all about the complexity of the relationships and how often those relationships change.